natcap/invest.users-guide/source/getting_started.rst

 + What you have already tried to solve the issue, and hasn't worked

-+ The log file produced by the model, located in the output Workspace folder - *<model name>-log-<timestamp>.txt*
++ The entire log file produced by the model, located in the output Workspace folder - *<model name>-log-<timestamp>.txt*

 Working with the DEM
 ====================

-For the hydrology tools Nutrient Retention and Sediment, having a well-prepared digital elevation model (DEM) is critical.
+For the freshwater models SDR, NDR and Seasonal Water Yield, having a well-prepared digital elevation model (DEM) is critical.
 It must have no missing data and should correctly represent the surface water flow patterns over the area of interest in order to get accurate results.

 Here are some tips for working with the DEM and creating a hydrologically-correct DEM.
 Included is information on using built-in ArcGIS Spatial Analyst functions as well as ArcHydro (see resources below), an ArcGIS data model that has a more complex and comprehensive set of tools for modeling surface water features.
 ArcSWAT, AGWA, and BASINS, which are not covered here, are other options for delineating watersheds and doing watershed processing.
 This is only intended to be a brief overview of the issues and methods involved in DEM preparation.
 For more detail, see the Resources section below.